Grooming a Horse

 How to Wash a Horse

 Although we all do it, it is not recommended that you wash your entire horse.
 Shampoo, no matter how mild, strips the coat and skin of oils that naturally provide protection against wind, rain, and flies.
-If you must wash your horse he will need to be blanketed for about a week until the oils return.
+If you must wash your horse he will need to be blanketed for about a week until the oils return if he will be outside in inclement weather.

 Washing the Mane